KeLi-gavin/CS8750/skg/README.md

 Some files have been removed form the repository for github limitations on big files.
 Send an email to danilo_dessi@unica.it (Danilo Dessì) to get a copy of them.

-## Usage
-Please follow this guide to run the code and reproduce our results.
-Please contact us because we need to provide extra files that cannot be pushed into the github reporsitory for files limit of 100 MB.

 ### Environments
 Our project uses both Python 2.7 and Python 3.6 (ensure you have Python 3.6 or above installed.).
 Python2.7 is used to run the Luan Yi et al. tool.